Vivoo As A Wellness App

-The major difference in the two test strips is that Vivoo does not have tests for Biotin or Cortisol.
+The major difference in the two test strips (Vivoo and Vessel) is that Vivoo does not have tests for Biotin or Cortisol.
 Sadly, these are the two tests that have (in 5 samples) failed to yield a readable result within the Vessel app.
 From frustration alone, peeing on a stick, waiting 3 minutes, spending a minute trying to get the test to register in the app, and waiting 20 minutes only to be told the results failed makes the product experience terrible.

 These are both lateral flow tests, compared to the color metric tests that Vivoo works on.
 Maybe the lateral flow test and reading ability will improve, but until they do Vivoo wins on the experience.
 Even though it tests for less things, avoiding the test failure makes it feel more reliable.